kaito-project/keda-kaito-scaler/README.md

 # KEDA Kaito Scaler

-A specialized KEDA external scaler for automatically scaling GPU inference workloads in [Kaito](https://github.com/kaito-project/kaito) without requiring external dependencies like Prometheus.
+A dedicated KEDA external scaler designed to automatically scale GPU inference workloads in [Kaito](https://github.com/kaito-project/kaito), eliminating the need for external dependencies such as Prometheus.

 ## Overview